 An old priest who was blind for many years before his death, liked to urge his penitents to renew their efforts with these inspirational lines:

 Face it. ˜Tis God's gift."

 Temptation in one form or another is an unavoidable part of life.
 If we honestly examine our daily experience, we can find many aspects of temptation: impulses or tendencies counter to the right way of doing things.
-To rationalise away these temptations, so that they become socially acceptable and politically correct–is itself an insidious temptation.
-We want to dictate for ourselves what is right and wrong, to draw for ourselves the boundaries of "acceptable" behaviour, unencumbered by any notional commandments of God.
+To justify away these temptations, to make them socially acceptable and politically correct, is itself an insidious temptation.
+We want to dictate for ourselves what is right and wrong, to draw for ourselves the boundaries of "acceptable" behaviour, unencumbered by any notions about the will of God.
 This is rather like Adam demanding to eat of the tree of knowledge of good and evil.
-Our real growth to Christian maturity comes by acknowledging and accepting the vocation of struggling against temptation, to achieve the kind of behaviour and attitudes Jesus expects.
-We must submit our behaviour to his gospel.
-Christ and Adam show the two opposite reactions in face of temptation: Adam, archetype of sinful, evasive, self-seeking humanity, finds plausible reasons to yield to it, and rebels against God's will.
-Jesus, archetype of the new God-seeking man, resists temptation even repeatedly.
-It can only be conquered by this blend of patience and loyalty, supported by trust that what God requires of us is what is best for us.
+Our real growth to Christian maturity starts when we acknowledge and accept the vocation of struggling against temptation, to achieve the kind of behaviour and attitudes Jesus expects of us.